Real-time visibility into your fleet’s operations and vehicle location is important for fleet managers to make timely decisions.

 - For moving companies to bill higher when customers drive vehicles outside predetermined places

 - Construction areas, preventing vehicle theft, and equipment management

 - For fleets to track vehicle idling and productivity at job sites and equipment storage.

 8 ways geofencing in fleet management improves productivity

 Fleet management companies are among the primary industries benefiting from geofencing systems.

-1. To reduce administrative burden and increase efficiency
+1. Reduce administrative burden and increase efficiency.

-Supervising fleets entails numerous time-demanding tasks, such as check-in phone calls, sending package ETA alerts to customers, and monitoring Hours of Service (HOS) for CMV drivers.
+Supervising fleets entails numerous time-demanding tasks, such as check-in phone calls, sending package ETA alerts to customers, and monitoring hours of service (HOS) for CMV drivers.

 Geofencing can help you minimize administrative burden and increase the efficiency of day-to-day operations.